bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:24:26

-In the cryptography world, those are known as threshold signatures, while multi-signatures are the N of N case.
+In the cryptography world, those are known as `threshold signatures`, while `multi-signatures` are the `N of N` case.

 Speaker 2: 00:24:32

-So there's this difference in terminology between like, if you look at an academic paper when it says multi-signature, it always only means this N of N case.
+So there's this difference in terminology between like, if you look at an academic paper when it says `multi-signature`, it always only means this `N of N` case.
-And when it says threshold signature, it means T of N for some arbitrarity.
+And when it says `threshold signature`, it means `T of N` for some arbitrarily.
-Whereas in Bitcoin, when you say multi-sig, you usually mean any of these.
+Whereas in Bitcoin, when you say `multi-sig`, you usually mean any of these.

 Speaker 1: 00:24:50